RaquelLores/RaquelLores/README.md

 <!-- Main Projects Section -->
 ## 🚀 Main Projects

+**IrisCore**: Application for Data Analysts to manage data insights from building control systems and write rules.
+I have designed and programmed the main page of the app, right after the sign in page.
+- **Technologies Used**: TypeScript, Remix, Docker, Vite, React, Tailwind, Figma, Git and corporate Github for Sistrol Edison Next Spain.
+- **Features**: Customization with username, responsive design and reusable components.
+- **Date**: 2/2025

+**Wopr**: Application to transform and view big data from building control systems in 2D force graphs.
+Integrated in the Edison Next app.
+- **Technologies Used**: TypeScript, Remix, Docker, Vite, React, Tailwind, Figma, Git y Github corporativo Edison Next Spain.
+- **Features**: Dynamic Graph that renders different data models in a graph with nodes and links.
+Each node opens an onclick information Card.
+Layout with Dagree library, graph with ForceGraph library.
+- **Date**: 12/2024

 **NewValue News Management Tool**: Full stack application to add to the existing NewValue website, to allow the Admin to access a dashboard to perform CRUD operations with News.
 - **Technologies Used**: Vite, React, Tailwind, Vitests.
 Back-end: Node,js, Express.js, TypeScript, MySQL, Sequalize, Jest.
 Other: Figma, Trello, Postman, Cloudinary.
 - **Features**: Various contexts throughout the app using the useContext hook.
 With the Administrator role it is possible to: